Top China official says Beijing has right to 'step in' to Hong Kong election | The Japan Times

 Hong Kong returned to China under a “one country, two systems” formula that allows freedoms not enjoyed on the mainland.
 China bristles at dissent, however, especially over issues such as demands for universal suffrage.

-This month’s election is the first since mass prodemocracy street protests rocked Hong Kong in late 2014.
+This month’s election is the first since mass pro-democracy street protests rocked Hong Kong in late 2014.

 Beijing’s support means former Hong Kong civil service head Carrie Lam is tipped as the favorite in the contest despite losing popularity polls to an ex-colleague, former Financial Secretary John Tsang.